How to Design a User Profile Page?

 Other Useful Elements

 There is no two similar apps or websites.
-That’s why developers must take their unique features into account when working on a profile page for users.
+That’s why developers must conduct a product development workshop to take their unique features into account when working on a profile page for users.
 Here are some other elements that may be included:

 - User rating.
 This feature shows how professional or active a particular person is.
-That might be helpful for freelance websites.
-Those who are rated high are likely to make the job better than others.
+That might be one of the helpful features of an e-commerce website.
+Those whose reviews are rated high are likely to have their reviews higher on the list.

 - Followers and following.
 This option is good for social media platforms such as Instagram to indicate users’ popularity.